There are many paid survey opportunities out there, but not all of them are worth your time.

 The main purpose is to find relevant surveys for you based on your profile.

-Now give false information is not the main problem.
+Now giving false information is not the main problem.

 The problem is not remembering it all the time.